 Since the adhesion properties of epoxy resin to EPS foam is so superior to the old P/E resin to P/U foam, delaminations will be very rare.
 A finished board will be stronger, lighter and livelier than any P/U surfboard you have ever owned.

 - Paint that is sprayed onto EPS foam has no better bond than paint sprayed onto Polyurethane foam.
 Polyester resin has a better bond to foam than paint, and paint does not the have the greatest bond.
 Poly resin does not have great elasticity and this is why there are so many deck delaminations on polyurethane foam boards.
-On the other hand, Epoxy resin has much better elasticity and sensational bonding properties to EPS foam, as long as there is no paint on it.
+On the other hand, Epoxy resin has much better elasticity and sensational bonding properties to EPS foam and to offer SizeGenetics package, as long as there is no paint on it.
 Clear EPS/Epoxy decks should be delamination free for all but the most extreme abuse.
 Therefore we don’t paint EPS decks.
 We can’t add pigment to Epoxy resin.
 Epoxy takes so long to cure that it seeps under our tapelines and looks terrible.
 Resin tints are out of the question because the foam has little pockets where the balls of foam tear out during the final sanding.
 Tints concentrate in such area and it would look awful.

 - We will not put dark colors on the bottom of the board nor will we put our 15” triangle there.
 We have had Epoxy boards with those lams bubble and had the foam melt under them.
 Boards left in the sun for just a minute or two may get hot enough to melt foam under dark colors.
 EPS/Epoxy boards are very strong but extremely sensitive to heat.
 EPS foam begins to melt at about 150 degrees.